ElliotY-ML/Pneumonia_Detection_ChestX/README.md

 4. Make prediction with `predict_image(model, img, thresh=0.245)`.

-### Datasets
+### Dataset
-The dataset used in this project was curated by the NIH.
+The ChestX-ray14 dataset was  curated by Wang et al. and was released by NIH Clinical Center.
 It is comprised of 112,120 X-Ray images with disease labels from 30,805 unique patients.
-The disease labels for each image were created using Natural Language Processing (NLP) to process associated radiological reports.
+The disease labels for each image were created using Natural Language Processing (NLP) to process associated radiological reports for fourteen common pathologies.
 The estimated accuracy of the NLP labeling accuracy is estimated to be >90%.

+**References**
+[1]  Xiaosong Wang, Yifan Peng, Le Lu, Zhiyong Lu, MohammadhadiBagheri, Ronald M. Summers.ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases, IEEE CVPR, pp. 3462-3471,2017

 ## Getting Started